Audio formats supported on Apple TV

 Check if Dolby Atmos is set up

 On your Apple TV 4K, go to Settings > Video and Audio and select Audio Format.
 Under Immersive Audio, check that Dolby Atmos is on.
 If you don't see Immersive Audio and Dolby Atmos as an option, you might need to change how your home entertainment system is set up.
+If you're using home theater audio with HomePod as your Default Audio Output, Dolby Atmos is already set up and you won't see the Immersive Audio option in Settings.

 You can't play sound in Dolby Atmos if Quick Start is turned off in Settings.
 To check, go to Settings > Apps > iTunes Movies and TV Shows > Quick Start.